genomicsclass/book/pages/association_tests.md

 of the rest.
 Would we see this again if we picked another 250 individuals?

-Let's create an dataset with these percentages:
+Let's create a dataset with these percentages:

 ```r